-C841 - Legal Issues in Information Security - Security information professionals have the role and responsibility for knowing and applying ethical and legal principles and processes that define specific needs and demands to assure data integrity within an organization.
+- C841 Legal Issues in Information Security Security information professionals have the role and responsibility for knowing and applying ethical and legal principles and processes that define specific needs and demands to assure data integrity within an organization.
 This course addresses the laws, regulations, authorities, and directives that inform the development of operational policies, best practices, and training to assure legal compliance and to minimize internal and external threats.
-Students analyze legal constraints and liability concerns that threaten information security within an organization and develop disaster recovery plans to assure business continuity.

-C842 - Cyber Defense and Countermeasures - Traditional defenses such as firewalls, security protocols, and encryption sometimes fail to stop attackers determined to access and compromise data.
-This course provides the fundamental skills to handle and respond to the computer security incidents in an information system.
+Students analyze legal constraints and liability concerns that threaten information security within an organization and develop disaster recovery plans to assure business continuity. - C842 Cyber Defense and Countermeasures Traditional defenses-such as firewalls, security protocols, and encryption-sometimes fail to stop attackers determined to access and compromise data.
+This course provides the fundamental skills to handle and respond to computer security incidents in an information system.
 The course addresses various underlying principles and techniques for detecting and responding to current and emerging computer security threats.
-Students learn how to leverage intelligence and threat detection techniques, analyze and interpret data, identify and address vulnerabilities, suggest preventative measures, effectively respond to and recover from incidents handle various types of incidents, risk assessment methodologies, and various laws and policy related to incident handling.
+Students learn how to leverage intelligence and threat detection techniques; analyze and interpret data; identify and address vulnerabilities; suggest preventative measures; effectively respond to and recover from incidents; and handle various types of incidents, risk assessment methodologies, and various laws and policies related to incident handling.
 This course prepares students for the CompTIA Cybersecurity Analyst (CySA+) certification exam.
+The following courses are prerequisites: Networks and Network and Security Applications.